Quonset Hut Studio: Bradley Studios

 Bradley's proposal to build a Nashville recording studio was a response to Paul Cohen, head of Decca Records' country music division, telling Bradley that he was considering moving Decca's country headquarters to Dallas, where Jim Beck had a recording studio.

 In 1954, Bradley and his brother Harold Bradley, who had experimented with putting together and running a television/film production studio previously, purchased a house at 804 16th Avenue South in Nashville for $7500 and tore out the first floor of the house to create a 30 x 35-foot basement recording space with 20-foot high ceiling.
 Initially called Music City Recordings, it was the first recording studio in what would become Music Row.
 The first song recorded at the studio was "Be-Bop-a-Lula" by Gene Vincent and His Blue Caps.

-The Bradleys' new studio hosted recording sessions that produced hits for Roy Acuff, and Ray Price, as well as Buddy Holly's recording sessions for Decca.
+The Bradleys' new studio, Music City Recorders, hosted recording sessions that produced hits for Roy Acuff, and Ray Price, as well as Buddy Holly's recording sessions for Decca.

 In 1955 the Bradleys bought an Army surplus Quonset hut and attached it to the back of the house to create a 78 x 35-foot sound stage for filming musical performances, and renamed the studios to Bradleys' Film & Recording Studios in 1957.
-The Bradleys produced several Country Style, USA film programs in the Quonset hut, but the demand for recording music in the Quonset hut (which was much larger than the house's basement Studio A) eventually overtook the Bradley's film production business, and the Bradleys purchased a 3-track mixing console from Decca and built a control room in the Quonset hut to turn it into Studio B. The Quonset hut location of Studio B also offered sufficient space for recording the musical elements essential to the developing Nashville sound, such as orchestras and string sections.
+The Bradleys produced several Country Style, USA film programs in the Quonset hut, but the demand for recording music in the Quonset hut (which was much larger than the house's basement Studio A) eventually overtook the Bradley's film production business, and the Bradleys purchased a three-track mixing console from Decca and built a control room in the Quonset hut to turn it into Studio B. The Quonset hut location of Studio B also offered sufficient space for recording the musical elements essential to the developing Nashville sound, such as orchestras and string sections.